TesserisPro/LightDesk/README.md

 # LightDesk
-Platform for descrop applications developed with .Net (or Mono) and HTML/JS.
+Platform for descktop applications developed with .Net (or Mono) and HTML/JS.
 Feel the power of both worlds, JS and C#!